-In 1984, Ed began practicing with the firm of Jolovitz & Niehoff, in Waterville, Maine.
-Before long, he became interested in returning to southern Maine and considered joining a D.A.’s Office and securing some intensive trial experience.
+In 1984, Ed began practicing with a small, general practice law firm in Waterville, Maine.
 In early 1987, Ed joined the Cumberland County D.A.’s Office as an Assistant D.A.
-Within the first 2 months, he was invited to move up from the Portland District Court to Cumberland County Superior Court.
-Soon, he was racking up jury trials galore- sometimes 5 or 6 a month- handling cases ranging from misdemeanors, to sex offenses, to armed robberies, to attempted murders.
+Within two months, he was invited to move from the Portland District Court to Cumberland County Superior Court, where he was soon racking up jury trials galore- sometimes 5 or 6 a month- handling cases ranging from misdemeanors, to sex offenses, to armed robberies, to attempted murders.

 In 1992, Ed was appointed to the position of Deputy Cumberland County District Attorney.
 The Deputy D.A. is sort of the “right hand” of the D.A., which is the role he assumed while also handling over 125 felonies and several hundred Superior Court misdemeanors per year.

 In 1995, Ed went into solo private practice, mostly practicing as a Maine Criminal Defense Lawyer in state and federal court.
 During this period, he defended people against a wide variety of criminal charges, including murder.
-The first murder charge he ever defended was dismissed outright after he tried the case twice in three months, alone, with no co-counsel, and got two hung juries.
+The first murder charge he ever defended was dismissed outright by the State, after he tried the case twice without co-counsel, resulting in two hung juries.

-Since September of 2012, Ed has practiced criminal defense, OUI defense, and juvenile defense law from his office, in Biddeford, Maine.
-If you are charged with a crime he’s there to help you take it on and get through it.
+Since September of 2012, Ed has continued to engage exclusively in criminal and OUI defense from his office, in Biddeford, Maine.
+If you are charged with a crime he’s here, with roughly 34 years of criminal defense experience, to help you take it on and get through it.